diaviloai/Onedebrid/currentsprint.md

 Implementation in progress.
 Architectural design phase complete.

-This file is fully rewritten each session (Session 21 practice, carried forward) — it reflects actual current code state, verified by pulling the repo and reading files directly, not appended to informally.
+This file is fully rewritten each session — it reflects actual current code state, verified by pulling the repo and reading files directly, not appended to informally.

-Build verification: project compiled cleanly as of Session 21's close.
-Session 22's changes (see below) have been pushed; build result for this session's changes should be confirmed at the start of Session 23 before trusting this file's "compiles cleanly" claim for the new files.
+Build verification: project compiles cleanly as of Session 22's close, confirmed via GitHub Actions CI after the material-icons-core fix below (see "Session 22 — Build Failure & Fix").
+This confirmation was NOT present at the moment SearchScreen.kt was first pushed — see that section for what actually happened and why it matters for Session 23.

 ## Package Structure